Coping with lymphoma symptoms

 Weight loss

-• Choose full-fat options over low-fat alternatives.
+- Choose full-fat options over low-fat alternatives.

-• Add cheese or sauces to pasta or vegetables.
+- Add cheese or sauces to pasta or vegetables.

-• Add butter or oil to bread, pasta, potatoes and vegetables.
+- Add butter or oil to bread, pasta, potatoes and vegetables.

 You could try the following to help cope with sweats during the day and at night:

-• Wear clothes made from natural fabrics, such as cotton.
-Layering your clothes can make it easier to remove a layer if you get hot.
+- Wear clothes made from natural fabrics, such as cotton – you could layer your clothes so that you can easily take something off if you get hot.

-• Layer your bedding so that you can easily take top layers off during the night if they become wet.
-Some people do this by alternating waterproof sheets with their standard sheets.
+- Layer your bedding – this can make it easier to take top layers off during the night if they become wet.
+Some people alternate waterproof sheets with their regular sheets.

 Itching (pruritis)

-Although it’s difficult, try not to scratch as it can worsen the itch and leave lasting scars.
+Although it’s difficult, try not to scratch as it can worsen the itch and leave scars.
 Cutting your nails very short can help prevent scratching.
 You could also wear cotton gloves in bed in case you scratch in your sleep.

-Eating a healthy diet and drinking plenty of water helps to keep your skin healthy.
+A healthy diet and drinking plenty of water helps to keep your skin healthy.
 You could also consider using a humidifier to hydrate your skin.
-It’s also important to make time to relax; stress and anxiety can make itching worse and make it harder to cope.

 To help manage itching, you could try:

-• Using an unscented or anti-itch moisturiser a few times a day, including after bathing or showering.
+- Using an unscented or anti-itch moisturiser a few times a day, including after bathing or showering.
 Ask your doctor or nurse specialist if they can prescribe one.

-• Having an oatmeal bath.
+- An oatmeal bath.
 You can buy oatmeal bath products, such as colloidal oatmeal, made from ground oats.
 You can make your own oatmeal bath by grinding uncooked, unflavoured oats into a fine powder using a food processor or coffee grinder.
 Add a cupful (around 240g/8oz) of the oatmeal powder to your bath.
 Alternatively, you can fill a pair of tights or a sock with oats, tie a knot and put it in your bath.
 Use lukewarm water as hot water can worsen skin irritation.
 The water should turn milky and feel silky.
 Be careful getting in and out of the bath as the oatmeal will make it slippery.

-• Pressing or tapping the skin instead of scratching it.
+- Pressing or tapping the skin instead of scratching it.

-• Wearing loose-fitting, soft clothes.
+- Wearing loose-fitting, soft clothes.
 Cotton and bamboo are less itchy than wool and man-made fabrics.

 There are some common skin irritants that can worsen itching, such as chlorine, and lanolin or alcohol-based products.
 Some soaps, perfumes and cosmetics can also cause skin irritation.
 Generally, there is less risk from products that are fragrance-free.